 Ray has worked as a CEO in private legal practice, as a lecturer at UniSA's International Graduate School of Management, as an executive in the South Australian government (Attorney -General's Department) the Commonwealth Government (Department of Prime Minister and Cabinet), as Corporate Counsel for Queensland Health and Corporate Counsel for the NSW Independent Transport Safety Regulator.

-With 36 years experience in legal practice, management and consulting Ray provides responsive, practical and cost effective solutions to management problems.
+With 37 years experience in legal practice, governance, Public Health, Safety Regulation, management and consulting Ray can give responsive, practical and cost effective solutions to a wide range of management problems.